 Once we arrived at Uchisar Village we were immediately surprised at how fancy the area was.
 As we hauled ourselves up the hill, a BMW zipped past us along the cobblestone road.
 Luxury spas and resorts lined the old-fashioned roads and we felt a little out of place.
 That was until we made it through to the back side of Uchisar Village.
-The front side, the one pictured below is almost like a fancy facade to the normal village out the back (Well normal except it is housing a castle and an incredible valley.)
+The front side, the one pictured below is almost like a fancy facade to the normal village out the back (Well normal except that its home to a castle and an incredible valley.)

 The entrance fee to Uchisar Castle was 9 Turkish Lyra, which is about $1.50 USD.
-That is value because this is one of the top attractions in the region I assure you.
+That is good value because this is one of the top attractions in Cappadocia I assure you.

-It honestly took us less than five minutes to reach the top although if you struggle with stairs it may take you maximum fifteen minutes.
+It honestly took us less than five minutes to reach the top although if you struggle with stairs it may take you a maximum of fifteen minutes.
 It’s achievable for children and those who might not be in the best climbing shape.
-Its a viewpoint for all!
+It’s a viewpoint for all!

 When we reached the summit of the Uchisar Castle viewpoint, there were about 15 people hanging out at the top checking out the expansive view.
 A Turkish flag billowed in the chilly wind atop the castle and can be seen all the way from Goreme.

 With 360-degree views, there really is a lot to take in so make sure you walk around to all corners to see out over Goreme and all of the surrounding valleys.
 If you reached Uchisar by trekking through Love Valley like us, you will be able to look down on the completed trail with a sense of achievement.